AidanFLG/AidanFLG.github.io/docs/milestone1.md

 ## Generate Swift

-After building blocks within our UI, the user can use the "Generate Swift" button to create
+After building blocks within our UI, the user can use the "Generate Swift" button to create swift code at the bottom of the screen to generate swift code based on the blocks used. the code will be displayed at the bottom left of the screen.

 ## Download Swift

 After building code in our Blockly UI, a user can press the "Download Swift" button to download a "generated.swift" file.
 After downloading this file.
 A user can open the generated.swift file and copy the code.
-The user would then open a new Xcode project and in the context view file that first appears when you open the project you can paste the previously copied code in the place of the current code and press build project to build a app with what you have built in blockly.
+The user would then open a new Xcode project and in the context view file that first appears when you open the project, you can paste the previously copied code in the place of the current code and press build project to build an app with what you have built in blockly.

 ## Save Blocks

+The "Save Blocks" button will save a file with all the blocks that were used.

 ## Load Blocks

+With the "Load Blocks" button you can reload the blocks you previously saved.